SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * Make sure that the error timestamp is being set when the job status is being changed to ERROR.
 May want to do this at the DB level (for the other timestamps as well)

-* Update variable and function names in files to reflect their level of privateness

 * Maybe update the name of the detailed_status field to extra_status given that it's not really used frequently.

-* Ensure the user credentials are handled better.
-For now dependent on environment variables and the credentials are not assumed to expire.
-This should **not** be run in a production environment.

 * Better handling of missing values in config file